 Discover a new paradigm in mental health care that addresses the spiritual aspects of illness and treatment in an ecumenical way, alongside attending to the biological and emotional aspects of disturbances.
 Many have gotten a glimmer of this paradigm through John of God’s work; few have stepped into the breadth of opportunities for both personal transformation and change in our health care systems that the 50 Spiritist hospitals and 13,000 Spiritist centers reveal.

-(Grounds of the Spiritist Hospital Euripedes in Goiania, Brazil)
+(Grounds of the Spiritist Hospital Euripedes Barsanulfo in Goiania, Brazil)

-Participants will be in small groups, no larger than ten.
-We will have on-site tours, hear presentations, update on research, watch diagnosis and treatment via mediums and medical intuitives, and (if you wish) experience Spiritist treatments individually.
-These will be given by Brazilian psychiatrists and other MDs who are also mediums and work at the Spiritist Psychiatric Hospitals; as well as mediums and medical intuitives who have been working effectively with patients for many years.
-You will watch teams of 8-10 mediums working together in “syntonie” (an amazing harmony that is close to “oneness”) to benefit patients who had seemed incapable of making positive change.
+Participants are in small groups, no larger than ten.
+We have on-site tours, hear presentations by hospital president and staff, update on research, watch diagnosis and treatment via mediums and medical intuitives, and (if you wish) personally experience Spiritist treatments individually.
+These are given by Brazilian psychiatrists and other MDs who are also mediums and work at the Spiritist Psychiatric Hospitals; as well as mediums and medical intuitives who have been working effectively with patients for many years.
+You also are permitted to watch teams of 8-10 mediums working together in “syntonie” (an amazing harmony that is close to “oneness”) to benefit patients who had seemed incapable of making positive change.

 These Spiritist hospitals are unique to Brazil, held in high regard, and offer an 80-year tested form of integrative health care involving body, mind and spirit.
 They are attentive to diet and often use homeopathic remedies and herbs along with other kinds of micro-nutrients to assist patients trying to regain balance.